lazamar/lazamar.github.io/_posts/2019-03-23-recursion-patterns.md

 In functional programming languages you may find yourself overflowing the stack.
 This post describes techniques to achieve unbounded recursion without fear of the stack.

-&nbsp;

----

-## TL;DR
+> TL;DR

-- The name of the game is *staying tail recursive*
+> - The name of the game is *staying tail recursive*
-- Enable tail recursion by passing down computed values
+> - Enable tail recursion by passing down computed values
-- Stick to one recursive call at a time by passing down a list of recursions to be done
+> - Stick to one recursive call at a time by passing down a list of recursions to be done

----

-&nbsp;

 If we reach a stack overflow it is because we are not taking advantage of tail recursion.
 The fix is: use tail recursion.
 How to do that, however, is not always very clear.